One size does NOT fit all!

 You should take a look at deep vertical CRM vendors.
 Not only are their solutions specifically designed to meet your needs, their organizations tend to have deep vertical expertise, which makes collaboration easier.
 It also makes implementations cheaper and ultimately more successful.

 @kateleggett’s report lists four questions to help understand if a vendor is a lightweight or deep vertical product.
 I would add a fifth: Do they understand your sub-vertical?
-It’s not enough to just have CRM for Financial Services; you must have CRM for Wealth Management or CRM for Corporate Banking.
+It’s not enough to just have CRM for Financial Services; you must have CRM for Wealth Management or CRM for Private Banking.
 The specific needs for these two verticals are very different and can only be satisfied with different CRM capabilities.

 Why should I trust your advice?